-In North Carolina "Assisted Living Residence" means any group housing and services program for two or more unrelated adults, by whatever name it is called, that makes available, at a minimum, one meal a day and housekeeping services and provides personal care services directly or through a formal written agreement with one or more licensed home care or hospice agencies.
-The department may allow nursing service exceptions on a case-by-case basis.
-Settings in which services are delivered may include self-contained apartment units or single or shared room units with private or area baths.
-Assisted living residences are to be distinguished from nursing homes subject to provisions of G.S.
-131E-102
+In North Carolina, an assisted living residence is defined by the Division of Health Services Regulations (DHSR) as "Any group housing and services program for two or more unrelated adults, by whatever name it is called, that makes available, at a minimum, one meal a day and house-keeping services and provides personal care services directly or through a formal written agreement with one or more licensed home care or hospice agencies."
+The Division may allow nursing service exceptions on a case-by-case basis.
+Settings in which services are delivered may include self-contained apartment units or single or shared room units with private or area baths."

-There are three types of assisted living residences: adult care homes, group homes for developmentally disabled and multiunit assisted housing with services.
+There are three types of assisted living residences: adult care homes, adult care homes that serve only elderly persons, and multiunit assisted housing with services.
+As used in this section, "elderly person" means: